scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 Donald Trump      | -0.024885

 The model is predicting that Bernie Sanders has the highest average sentiment prediction while Donald Trump has the lowest.
-This prediction of Senator Sanders is in line with current polls and Caucus results from Iowa & New Hampshire.
+This prediction of Senator Sanders is in line with current polls and Caucus results from Iowa & New Hampshire (which was the around the time this ML pipeline was last run).
 On the other hand, it's interesting that President Trump has the lowest sentiment, out of any Presidential Candidate.
 Given that  the N.Y.
 Times is considered one of the most politically left-leaning news organizations in the United States, it's still interesting that compared to the rest of the candidates Trump's average sentiment is the lowest